Foot and Leg Pain Centre

 Our Founder and Director, Dr Angus Chard PhD, a Certified Sports Podiatrist with over 32 years of clinical experience, is passionate about helping young patients balance evidence-based care with effective treatments.

-Happy kids start with healthy feet – arrange an appointment with Dr Angus Chard PhD or one of our experienced podiatrists near Cherrybrook today.
+Support your child’s foot health for a happier future – book an appointment with Dr Angus Chard PhD or one of our trusted podiatrists near Cherrybrook today.

 Meet The Team